Materials-Consortia/OPTIMADE/optimade.rst

 - :filter:`list HAS ONLY values`: matches if all elements in :filter-fragment:`list` are equal to at least one :filter-fragment:`value`.
   (If both :filter-fragment:`list` and :filter-fragment:`values` do not contain duplicate values, this implements the <= set operator.)

-This construct is OPTIONAL as it can be difficult to realize it in some underlying database implementations.
+This construct is OPTIONAL as it can be difficult to realize in some underlying database implementations.
 However, if the desired search is over a property that can only take on a finite set of values (e.g., chemical elements) a client can formulate an equivalent search by inverting the list of values into :filter-fragment:`inverse` and express the filter as :filter:`NOT list HAS inverse`.

 Furthermore, there is a set of OPTIONAL constructs that allows filters to be formulated over the values in *correlated positions* in multiple list properties.